mature-woman/reinitializer.js/README.md

 	});

 By default, after reinitialization, `<link>` elements are moved to the end of the `<head>` element, and `<script>` elements are moved to the end of the `<body>` element.
 You can override this behavior by changing the `reinitializer.js` and `reinitializer.css` properties.

+### Arguments
+1. `data-reinitializer-ignore="true"` - The program will ignore this element
+2. `data-reinitializer-once="true"` - The program will trigger the download only if there is no duplicate in the registry